unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

 Whenever the user scrolls down to see additional data and is hitting the end of the collection displayed in a `ListView`, the pagination List-Feed is automatically triggered with a page request.
 The parameter of `AsyncPaginated`, is a delegate taking in a [`PageRequest`](#the-pagerequest-type) value and a `CancellationToken` and returning an `IListFeed<T>` where `T` is `Person` in our case.
 This delegate is invoked when a page request comes in.

-As you can see, we are sending the `Index` property of the incoming `pageRequest` argument to determine what page we're positioned.
-`PageSize` refers to a constant value of `20`, but the `PageRequest` also has a `DesiredSize` property which the `ListView` can set according to its capacity.
-So essentially you can substitute `pageSize: PageSize` with `pageSize: pageRequest.DesiredSize` which is a nullable `uint`, and is populated by the `ListView`.
-It's expected to be `null` on the first page.
-We used a constant `PageSize` for the sake of this demonstration.
+Inside this callback we call the service by providing it with the following parameters:

+- `pageSize`: the page-size the `ListView` expects being able to display on the first page, which is received via the `DesiredSize` property of the `PageRequest`.
+This property is a nullable uint, and is null on the first call, as by the time of first call the UI is initializing the data-binding and there's no data present yet to determine the amount of items the UI should place in the space.
+On first call we'll instead use the constant value `DefaultPageSize` which is set to `20`.
+- `firstItemIndex:` The index of the first item in the requested page.
+We use the current count (which is one based) as the next one's index (which is zero-based).

 ### View